unfoldingWord-dev/translationStudio-Info/docs/Helps.rst

 Active or Passive
 ^^^^^^^^^^^^^^^^^

 Some languages have both active and passive sentences.
 In active sentences, the subject does the action.
 In passive sentences the subject is the one that the action is done to.
-Here are some examples with their subjects underlined:
+Here are some examples with their subjects in bold type:

-* ACTIVE: `_My father`_ built the house in 2010.
+* ACTIVE: **My father** built the house in 2010.

-* PASSIVE: `_The house`_ was built in 2010.
+* PASSIVE: **The house** was built in 2010.

 Translators whose languages do not have passive sentences will need to know how they can translate passive sentences that they find in the Bible.
 Other translators will need to decide when to use a passive sentence and when not to.